scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Add 1 success when making Ranged attacks against a target 6 tiles or further.
 In addition, if no enemy is within 6 tiles of you add a critical to your Ranged attacks.

 **Skirmisher**
-Hiding behind cover gives you +1 success to defense rolls.
+Your attacks against adjacent creatures have _Maim_.

 **Armor Specialist**
-When an attack would break your armor, if the damage would not outright kill you, prevent all wounds lost from the attack.
+Outcome: When an attack deals less than your Armor Rating roll a Light wound die.
+On a blank you take no damage.

 **Light Loadout**
-While you are 3 points below your Loadout Limit, your movespeed is increased by 1.
+While you are 3 points below your Loadout Limit, your movespeed is increased by 2 and you gain +1 to Reflex.

-**Ace Pilot**
-Once per encounter, when making a Piloting roll you may give yourself expertise.
-If you succeed on your roll you remove 1 stress.

-**Careful Hacking**
-When making a Hacking check, as long as you do not critically fail you will not raise any alarm.

 **Scavenger**
-You can attempt to salvage spare parts from defeated robots/mechs.
-A successful Engineering roll allows you to restore 1d3 Armor Points for a creature or repair a damaged subsystem of a robot pet.
+You can attempt to repair Armor or a Robot using scrap during a short rest.
+When taking a short rest roll a Heavy Wound die, restoring Armor Points equal to the wounds rolled.
+You can repair damaged weapons over a short rest.

 **Bloodlust**
-You may reroll 1 die with Melee attacks while you are Bloodied.
+Your melee attacks gain _Maim_ when you or your target are _Bloodied_.

 **Percussive Maintainence**
 Once per round you may attempt to remove Disrupt from an item.
 Make an Engineering roll against a terrible die per Loadout point of the item (or recharge rate for shields), on a success the item is no longer disrupted.